ubiquitous-computing-lab/Mining-Minds/data-curation-layer/lifelog-monitoring-system/README.md

 ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.
 <br>

+ Get to know more about this component in [Open Source Technical Detail](http://www.miningminds.re.kr/wp-content/uploads/2017/01/LLMP-Bilal-Ali-Open-Source-website-8-1-2017-v2.0-without-timetag.pdf)